A Unique Prototype – The Second Weems Made

 Weems prototype Calibre 18.69N

-The archives note both prototypes used repurposed Turkish pocket watch movements with the Patent stamp date mirroring that seen on the dual time Turkish pocket watch pieces.
+The archives note both prototypes used repurposed Turkish pocket watch movements with the patent stamp date mirroring that seen on the dual time Turkish pocket watch pieces.

 Weems prototype Lindbergh type 1 hour angle

 An incredible and unique picture highlighting the case profile differences of the prototype Weems (bottom), versus the first production Hour-angle (middle) and 1930 test production Weems piece.
 The fatter beefier lugs of the prototype Weems have more curvature and are vastly different to the production models that followed.
-The gilt crown is also unique on the prototype.
+The gilded crown is also unique on the prototype.

 Further, the lugs on 3585868 are much thicker and have much more downward curvature.
 This can be contrasted with the flatter lug profile production models of both the 1930 Weems and end 1931 Hour-angle production pieces.